How to spend an unforgettable week in Bermuda

 Day 5 - Discover natural wonders

 Bermuda isn’t just beautiful above ground - some of its most spectacular sights lie beneath the surface.
-Spend the day exploring the island’s famous limestone caverns at Crystal Cave and Fantasy Cave.
+Spend the day exploring the island’s famous limestone caverns at Crystal and Fantasy Caves.
 Wooden walkways lead you over crystal-clear underground lakes while dramatic stalactites hang from the cavern ceiling, creating an otherworldly landscape.

 Days 6 & 7 - Sightsee the city and relax by the sea